dondenoncourt/youtube-ripper/README.md

 To configure:
  - Build an EC2 Ruby instance
- - check the next two steps
- - $ sudo gem install rails -v 4.1.4
- - $ sudo bundle install
- - $ sudo apt-get install nodejs
- - $ sudo apt-get install youtube-dl
+ - youtube-dl will be installed you you need to do the following before calls work:
  - $ youtube-dl -U
+ - specify the rails server in the nginx config:
  - cp /srv/www/ripper_server/current/config/nginx.conf /etc/nginx/
- - the current/config/database.yml is empty so paste in the full code from your local PC
+ - the current/config/database.yml is empty so paste in the full code from your local PC or do the following:
+ - cp /srv/www/ripper_server/shared/config/database.yml /srv/www/ripper_server/current/config/
+ - or
+ - cp /srv/www/ripper_server/shared/cached-copy/config/database.yml /srv/www/ripper_server/current/config/
  - fix that with http://docs.aws.amazon.com/opsworks/latest/userguide/workinglayers-rails.html#workinglayers-rails-db

 == START SERVER ==